Providing resources and ideas for therapies and medical developments for Parkinson's disease:

 Diagnosis is usually given by a neurologist who observes behavior and movement.
 Definitive diagnosis can be done with a DaTscan which can visualize the brain’s dopamine.
 The DaTscan requires the injection of a radioactive agent into the blood stream many hours before the scan is performed.
 The higher the number of healthy cells having dopamine, the brighter the images.
 The DaTscan can distinguish the cause of tremors as being the result of Parkinson's disease or of another movement disorder such as essential tremor or drug-induced parkinsonism.

 Computed Tomography (CT) scans of people with Parkinson's will appear normal but the more advanced single photon emission computed tomography (SPECT) scan can show how blood flows to tissues and organs.
-A SPECT scan combines CT with a radioactive tracer.
-The tracer emits gamma rays that can be detected by the CT scanner.
+A SPECT scan requires a radioactive isotope injection which emits gamma rays that can be detected by the scanner.
 Radioisotopes used in SPECT scans are typically iodine-123, technetium-99m, xenon-133, thallium-201, and fluorine-18.
-SPECT scans differ from positron emission tomography (PET) scans in that the tracer remains in the blood stream thus imaging areas of blood flow rather than being absorbed by surrounding tissues.
+SPECT scans differ from positron emission tomography (PET) scans in that the radioactive tracer remains in the blood stream thus imaging areas of blood flow rather than being absorbed by surrounding tissues.

-One can remove neurotoxic sources by eating organic meals to avoid neurotoxic pesticides and herbicides, eliminating mold toxins (or moving to a mold free environment), replace mercury amalgam fillings, etc. There are detoxification supplements and protocols as well as chelation therapies for the various toxins, to cleanse the body and mind.
-There are improvements one can make to their diet, duration of food consumption, probiotics and exercise and physical therapy which can help to resist the decline as much as possible.
+One can remove neurotoxic sources by eating organic meals to avoid neurotoxic pesticides and herbicides, eliminating mold toxins (or moving to a mold free environment), replace mercury amalgam fillings, etc. Living toxic free goes a long way to improving one's health and even avoiding Parkinson's disease in the first place.
+There are detoxification supplements and protocols as well as chelation therapies for the various toxins, to cleanse the body and mind.
+There are improvements one can make to supplement their diet, scheduling and duration of food consumption, probiotics and exercise and physical therapy which can help to resist the decline as much as possible.
 Some have been successful reversing their ailments substantially by restoring damaged but not dead motor neurons.
 This outcome is more likely with those who have been newly diagnosed and have some motor neurons that can be saved.
 Growing new replacement neurons is a tougher path and is that taken by stem cell researchers in the hope for a future treatment.

-Upon receiving a diagnosis of Parkinson's disease one can take the following steps:
+Upon receiving a diagnosis of Parkinson's disease one can take the following steps (test, detox, repair):